juhamikael/juhamikael.music/src/content/about/info.md

 My passion for music extends to my dedication to the software development, as I'm currently pursuing studies in the field.
 You can find some cool and useful software projects I have built from [My website](https://dev.juhamikael.info) (Includes some music production utility softwares)

+### Contact

+If you wish to contact me, send me message through some of the social medias below.
+Easiest way is to join my Discord channel
 ### TODO

 I'm planning to build also Blog for this website where I share my favorite tools, some tips and so on.